 Please use some common sense here folks, this is a very situational method and can obviously be risky.
 Make sure to research the seller beforehand.

 That should be enough to keep you going for a while.
-We have no doubt omitted a few techniques so leave any insider tips you may have in the comments!
+I’ve no doubt omitted a few techniques, so leave any insider tips you may have in the comments!